AdobeDocs/experience-manager-65.en/help/communities/enablement-create-site.md

 To get started

-1. on publish, access CRXDE and sign in with administrator privileges
+1. On publish, access CRXDE and sign in with administrator privileges

-    * for example, browse to [https://localhost:4503/crx/de](https://localhost:4503/crx/de) and log in with `admin/admin`
+    * For example, browse to [https://localhost:4503/crx/de](https://localhost:4503/crx/de) and log in with `admin/admin`

-1. in the project browser, expand `/etc/map`
+1. In the project browser, expand `/etc/map`
-1. select the `http` node
+1. Select the `http` node

-    * select **Create Node**
+    * Select **Create Node**

         * **Name** localhost.4503